 You probably already have an interest in technical analysis if you want to get into day trading.
 But knowing how to spot support and resistance levels is merely dipping your toe in the water.

-To become a successful day trader, you’ll need an education in order to grasp the following strategies:
+To become a successful day trader, you’ll need an education and a serious amount of studying in order to grasp the following strategies: